syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 ## Formatted text
 [PrimaryFormattedText]() and [SecondaryFormattedText]() can be used to customize the description with different formatting style.
 The following code example explains how to set `PrimaryFormattedText` and `SecondaryFormattedText` to a step view.

-* Create a simple Observable Collection which contains the `PrimaryFormattedText` and `SecondaryFormattedText` for the step progressbar and bound the collection to the `ItemSource` property.
+* Create a simple Observable Collection that contain the `PrimaryFormattedText` and `SecondaryFormattedText` by using the `StepProgressBarItem` collection, which is bound to the `ItemSource` property.

 {% tabs %}
 {% highlight XAML hl_lines="9" %}